kubedb/cli/docs/guides/mysql/initialization/using-script.md

 > New to KubeDB?
 Please start [here](/docs/guides/README.md).

-# Initialize MySQL with Script
+# Initialize MySQL using Script

 This tutorial will show you how to use KubeDB to initialize a MySQL database with \*.sql, \*.sh and/or \*.sql.gz script.
 In this tutorial we will use .sql script stored in GitHub repository [kubedb/mysql-init-scripts](https://github.com/kubedb/mysql-init-scripts).

-Please note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).